 Our tutors hold, as a minimum qualification, a recognised EFL teaching certificate (usually a Cambridge/RSA CELTA of Trinity College Certificate).
 Some also hold a UK state school teaching qualification, and many have higher diplomas or degrees.
 Each tutor’s qualifications are listed in their profile.

-Tutors must attend a face-to-face interview and are required to provide at least two references, which are always checked by us.
+Tutors must attend an online interview and are required to provide at least two references, which are always checked by us.
 All qualifications are verified, and all tutors are Child-Barred-List Checked.
 Where tutors have been subject to a full DBS check, this is detailed in their profile.

 You will find tutors from many different backgrounds, with a range of teaching experiences and a variety of interests and specialisms.
 If you need a tutor with a specialism that is not listed, please feel free to contact us and we can try to find someone who is able to provide you with the kind of tuition you need.